 Finally – the Caramel Apple Cider Vodka Punch Recipe

 This punch sounds sweet, but it is not too sweet.
 The vodka and the lemon juice cut the sweetness and balance the flavor.
 The drink is easy to make and serves eight people.
-Get a large pitcher and add the apple cider, vodka, grenadine, lemon juice, caramel and some sliced Ambrosia Apple & Persimmon.
+Get a large pitcher and add the apple cider, vodka, grenadine, lemon juice, and some sliced Ambrosia Apple & Persimmon.
+Pour in some L’Epicurien Salted Butter Caramel Spread, which we have available in our online shop.
+You can also use any of our flavored Goat’s Milk Caramel Sauces.
 Mix and keep in the refrigerator until you are ready to serve.
 If you prefer it without fruit, that’s fine.
 You can then call it a cocktail.
 But if you add the fruit, you can call it a punch.
 I melted the caramel for 10 seconds in the microwave to be able to dissolve better in the cold drink.

 The Caramel Apple Cider Vodka Punch recipe is perfect for your upcoming holiday party because it takes no time at all to prepare, and you can make several batches and keep it in the refrigerator.
 Set a space on the drink table with a large pitcher, a bucket of ice, and place in a fine glass bowl the sliced apples and persimmon.
 This way you give the option to your guests to choose how they want the drink – cocktail or punch.